OutSystems/docs-product/src/develop/ui/reuse/block-communicate.md

 1. In the newly created Client Action, implement the logic to refresh the queries or deal with the new values of the input parameters.

     ![](images/block-communicate-5.png)

-In **Traditional Web** apps, if the **Target** block needs to execute logic in response to the updated input parameter values:

-1. Go to the event handler action.

-1. Update the **Target** block with the Ajax Refresh tool.